MUSIC

 Students created illuminated letters as the final step in personalizing their sketchbooks.
 Students explored the rich history of lettering design from Medieval illuminated manuscripts to the work of contemporary textual artists like Alex Trochut.
 They went through the designing process, from researching, to compositional planning with thumbnail sketches, to experimenting with materials to the final product.

-The top two images show styles of Medieval letter forms.
+c The top two images show styles of Medieval letter forms.

 b Left, an example of student work on thumbnails and color application in their sketchbook.